YuhaiLi78/academic-kickstart/content/home/experience.md

   date_start = "2021-06-14"
   date_end = "2021-09-17"
   description = """
-  * Designed and implemented the chatbot builder generating custom chatbots which translate analytical English sentences to the corresponding SQL queries for a given relational dataset
+  * Designed and implemented the chatbot builder generating custom chatbots that translate analytical English sentences to the corresponding SQL queries for a given relational dataset
-  * Defined an extensible intent separation criteria including the approach to bootstrap intents for existing capabilities so as to draw insights for future experiments and algorithm improvements
+  * Defined extensible intent separation criteria including the approach to bootstrap intents for existing capabilities so as to draw insights for future experiments and algorithm improvements
   * Implemented the algorithm that generates analytical training phrases in the format of [DialogFlow](https://cloud.google.com/dialogflow/docs)
   """